 Taking the photograph of a moon can be little tricky.
-If you don’t expose it properly then you will end up in getting a bright circular white spot (white blob) in the image as moon.
-You may miss the details like crest and the shadows.
-I would always recommend getting a HDR (High Dynamic Range) image of the moon rather than going for a single shot.
+If you don’t expose it properly then you will end up in getting a bright circular white spot (white blob) in the image as a moon.
+You may miss the details like the crest and the shadows.
+I would always recommend getting an HDR (High Dynamic Range) image of the moon rather than going for a single shot.
 It involves taking 3 or more shots of the moon with varying exposure and combines them to get all the possible details.

 You should have the following equipments with you for getting the perfect snap of the moon:

-1. A DSLR camera with a good telephoto lens (focal length of 200mm and above) or a Point and Shoot digital camera with good Optical zoom.
+1. A DSLR camera with a good telephoto lens (focal length of 200mm and above) or a Point and Shoot Digital Camera with good Optical zoom.